This post may contain affiliate links.

-Ditto with a cordless stick vacuum that was recommended by one of my Billionaire Blog Club buddies Sasha at Life’s Carousel.
+Ditto with a Dyson V7 Animal Cordless Stick Vacuum that was recommended by one of my Billionaire Blog Club buddies Sasha at Life’s Carousel.
 We have a Dyson (kind of a cheaper model) which I honestly don’t love.
 If I had to do it again I go with the more expensive version which REALLY sucks (That’s a good thing with a vacuum).

-Also, I have to say that our Bissell Green Machine has been a recent lifesaver.
+Also, I have to say that our BISSELL Mini Carpet Cleaner, or the Green Machine as I like to call it, has been a recent lifesaver.
 I held out buying one for a while and every time my kids puked, which always seemed to be right after we’d given them bright red medicine, I had to go out and rent a carpet cleaner.
 Finally, after incurring the $30 rental fee for the second time, I sucked it up (pun intended) and bought the tiny Green Machine.

 It sucked up everything and left the room smelling way better.